AndrewLJackson/siar/README.md

 [![DOI](https://zenodo.org/badge/28399807.svg)](https://zenodo.org/badge/latestdoi/28399807)

 Parnell, A.C., Inger R., Bearhop, S. & Jackson, A.L.
 2010.
 Source partioning using stable isotopes: coping with too much variation.
 PLoS ONE, 5(3), e9672 . [doi](http://dx.doi.org/10.1371/journal.pone.0009672)

+Version 4.2.3 20-February-2018
+* bugs from 4.2.2.9000 incorporated.
+* bugs on labelling of credible intervals output by `siarproportionbysourceplot` and `siarproportionbygroupplot` fixed.

 Development version 4.2.2.9000 Hotfix 28-March-2017
 * update to to the package `spatstat` broke siar.
 This is swapped to `spatstat.utils` in a hotfix on the master branch.